Staphylococcus/brain-from-brane/docs/glossary.md

 ### Agent-Relative
 Information or meaning that exists only in relation to a specific agent's perspective, capabilities, and organizational needs, rather than having objective existence independent of interpreting agents.

+### Algorithmic Organizational Templates
+Computational information systems that function as [organizational information](#organizational-information) patterns to structure digital information environments and mediate interactions between information systems and hosts.
+These templates, exemplified by social media algorithms and search engines, achieve influence through automated [compatibility matching](#compatibility-matching) and preference optimization rather than semantic meaning-making.
+They represent a novel form of [organizational agency](#organizational-agency) operating through technological infrastructure to create personalized information landscapes that shape host behavior and attention patterns.

 ### Algorithms
 Computational procedures or rule-based systems that process information through systematic operations, representing organizational templates that guide mechanical execution with precise repetition and controlled variation.